Wednesday, May 27, 2026

 Part of the contemplation in many of those projects is using the indoor setting to pursue hosting rights for major sports events such as the Super Bowl, College Football Playoff, and Final Four.
 That approach also applies to Cleveland, but NFL commissioner Roger Goodell pumped the brakes somewhat on the prospect of the Super Bowl coming to Northeast Ohio.

 “I have no doubt that this stadium is going to be Super Bowl quality.
 Zero doubt about that,” said Goodell, who attended the groundbreaking.
-“I think the challenge now for this community—and hopefully this stadium and this development is going to be transformative—is how do the rest of the facilities in the community develop. … Airports.
+“I think the challenge now for this community—and hopefully this stadium and this development is going to be transformative—is how do the rest of the facilities in the community develop? … Airports.
 Hotels.
 We have hotel-room needs [for the Super Bowl] of close to 50,000, if not 60,000.”

 The Cleveland area is estimated to have about 22,000 hotel rooms, leaving it well short of that Super Bowl standard.
-The commissioner, however, said that Cleveland is a lock to get hosting rights for another NFL Draft, which just set an attendance record in nearby Pittsburgh.
+The commissioner, however, said Cleveland is a lock to get hosting rights for another NFL Draft, which just set an attendance record in nearby Pittsburgh.
 Cleveland last had the draft in 2021, still during the COVID-19 pandemic, which blunted the full impact of the event.

-“Jimmy and I have talked about it a lot, we’ve talked about it with our committees, and we look forward to coming back here with the draft soon for sure.
+“Jimmy and I have talked about it a lot; we’ve talked about it with our committees, and we look forward to coming back here with the draft soon for sure.
 I think it’s important,” he said.

 This field is for validation purposes and should be left unchanged.